Tips for Picking a Health Plan

 What Is the Difference Between AHCCCS and KidsCare?

-KidsCare specifically targets children, while AHCCCS serves a wider population including children, pregnant women, seniors, and individuals with disabilities.
+KidsCare specifically targets children, while AHCCCS serves a wider population including children, pregnant women, seniors, and individuals with varied abilities.
 Additionally, the benefits and services covered may vary between KidsCare and AHCCCS due to differences in program design and guidelines.

 How Do I Know If I Qualify for AHCCCS or KidsCare?